sashkoristov/PSDS2020W/project/project.md

 You want to see at a glance how these stocks could perform.
 Therefore you program a workflow that takes these names, predicts their prices, and visualises their past and projected price.

 This should be done in parallel, per stock.
 The result should be visualised together.

-Furthermore, functions should learn from their RAM usage, so that the workflow becomes more cost-efficient everytime you run it.
-This becomes relevant in real-life cases where workflows are run millions of times.
+The workflow shoud return an URL of the visualisation.

 ### Input